erbsland-dev/erbsland-unittest/doc/chapters/macros-for-tests.rst

 Macros for Unittests
 ====================

-*Erbsland UnitTest* has a small number of macros to perform the tests and for adding meta information to the test classes and methods.
+*Erbsland Unit Test* has a small number of macros to perform the tests and for adding meta information to the test classes and methods.

 Quick Overview
 --------------